tp-codings/KITTIVIS_3D/README.md

 ## Train a model: train.py
 **Note:** This script can be executed within the original environment.
 If you want to train a model on a dataset, then the script train.py comes into play.
 It handles the entire training process, generates the checkpoint file, and plots the results.
 The progress is displayed in the terminal using tqdm.
 It supports TensorBoard aswell.
-It is strongly recommended to use CUDA in order not to wait for ages.
+It is strongly recommended to use CUDA in order not to wait for centuries.
+On my machine it takes about 10h to train a model with 160 epochs.

 ### Parameters
 - `-h, --help`:                          Show this help message and exit.